COSPN

 Club Omnisport de La Police Nationale, commonly known as COSPN or COSPN Analamanga, is a Malagasy basketball club based in Antananarivo, Analamanga.
 The team plays in the N1A, the top tier level in Madagascar.
-The team has won the league two times, in 2018 and 2021.
+COSPN is affiliated to the national police force and has won the league four times, in 2018, 2021, 2022 and 2025.

 In December 2018, COSPN qualified for the 2018–19 Africa Basketball League after defeating Premium Cobras from the Seychelles in the Zone 7 qualification.
 It was the COSPN's debut at Africa's highest continental level.